 January 5 is our application deadline

-- Submit your Common Application to us by this date (don’t forget to budget time for the additional HMC questions).
+- Submit your Common Application or Coalition Application to us by this date (don’t forget to budget time for the additional HMC questions).
 Your application should be submitted by January 5, 2018, 11:59 pm of the time zone you are located in.

 - Please do not panic about missing school documents.
 While your school knows of our deadlines, we understand if not all of your school documents are submitted by that deadline.
 We know that they have many requests to process and understand if their materials are submitted later.
 We DO NOT hold this against your file.
 Once we have processed the majority of materials we’ve received, we will then send out a missing items emails.
 Please pay attention to these emails.